 MCU land, part 7: life in full color

-Driving a full-color SEPS525 OLED screen and recreating a classic puzzle game on an 8-bit AVR microcontroller.
+Driving a full-color SSD1353 OLED screen and recreating a classic puzzle game on an 8-bit AVR microcontroller.

 In one of the earlier articles, I talked about my quest to recreate a a variety of classic computer games on barebone 8-bit microcontrollers paired with retro displays.
 The projects were in no way groundbreaking, but they proved to be a great opportunity to teach my kids about game design — and to have some harmless fun.

-Today, I’d like to wrap up the saga by adding the final missing chapter: an AVR128DA28-based game that pushes 8-bit tech closer to its limits by driving a full-color 160×128 OLED module (NHD-1.69-160128UGC3).
+Today, I’d like to add another chapter: an AVR128DA28-based game that pushes 8-bit tech closer to its limits by driving a full-color 160×128 OLED module (NHD-1.8-160128UBC3).
 This project proved to be a good opportunity to experiment with optimizations in a setting where a sane person would just reach for a 32-bit MCU.
-But above all, it was an excuse to reimplement one of my favorite classics: Sokoban.
+But above all, it was an excuse to properly reimplement one of my favorite classics: Sokoban.

-If you’re not familiar with this puzzle game, you play a a warehouse worker who can push — but not pull - crates on a square game grid.
+If it doesn’t ring any bells, you play a a warehouse worker who can push — but not pull - crates on a square game grid.
 Only one crate can be moved at once.
-The objective is to get all the crates to their designated locations, but if you’re not careful, it’s easy to end up with a deadlock.
-You can give it a go online.
+The objective is to get all the crates to their designated locations, but if you’re not careful, it’s easy to end up with a deadlock:

 Making room for RGB data

-The OLED module at the heart of this project has a resolution of 160×128 RGB pixels; the color of each pixel is determined by three bytes of data, corresponding to the intensity of three additive primaries (red, green, and blue).
-A framebuffer for this display nominally requires 160 × 128 × 3 = 60 kB.
-There are 16 kB of SRAM available on the AVR128DA28 MCU, so we are coming up quite a bit short.
+The OLED module at the heart of this project has a resolution of 160×128 RGB pixels; the color of each pixel is determined by two or three bytes of data, corresponding to the intensity of three additive primaries (red, green, and blue).
+The most straightforward 24-bpp implementation — known as RGB888 — requires 160 × 128 × 3 = 60 kB to represent the entire screen.
+A more compact 16-bpp mode supported by the display module calls for 40 kB.
+Either way, there’s just 16 kB of SRAM available on the AVR128DA28 MCU, so we are coming up quite a bit short.
 External memory, such as 23LC1024, could be the answer — but shuffling pixel data back and forth over a serial bus would add latency.

 The prehistory of computing offers some lessons: in the 1980s and 1990s, engineers worked around such constraints in two clever ways.
 The first method relied on a reduced-size, indexed palette — akin to GIF images, each of which is constrained to 256 out of 16,777,216 possible RGB values.
 That said, in this case, I’d need to cut deep: 16 colors would be the safest choice that still leaves some room for other variables and stack.